 ...selecting a gun for concealed carry?

 The choices here are many and varied.
 I generally recommend a small-frame 5-shot revolver since these are easy to conceal and quite suitable for self-defense.
-However they are not always easy to shoot well so my recommendation is again: get some good training and PRACTICE!
+However they are not always easy to shoot well.
+As you look at potential concealed carry handguns remember that 'small and light' is easiest to conceal and carry, but 'big and heavy' is easier to shoot and practice with.
+You're search is for the gun between those two that you can both carry and shoot well.

 ...what kind of practice is most useful?